History of botany: Botanical exploration

 More new lands were opening up to European colonial powers, the botanical riches being returned to European botanists for description.
 This was a romantic era of botanical explorers, intrepid plant hunters and gardener-botanists.
 Significant botanical collections came from: the West Indies (Hans Sloane (1660–1753)); China (James Cunningham); the spice islands of the East Indies (Moluccas, George Rumphius (1627–1702)); China and Mozambique (João de Loureiro (1717–1791)); West Africa (Michel Adanson (1727–1806)) who devised his own classification scheme and forwarded a crude theory of the mutability of species; Canada, Hebrides, Iceland, New Zealand by Captain James Cook's chief botanist Joseph Banks (1743–1820).
+With the end of the 18th century organised activities for exchanging plant material started and a system of editing and distributing uniform series of dried plant specimens as exsiccatae was realised.
+Currently, more than 2,600 serial works of such kind are documented through the database IndExs – Index of Exsiccatae.